Built-in directory services are evil

-As you all know from the whitepaper and http://www.psyc.eu/synconf PSYC tries to be free from directory services in itself.
-Instead, external technologies like DNS, the web or the mere proliferance of the uniform are used to serve that purpose.
+As you all know from the whitepaper and http://www.psyc.eu/synconf PSYC tries to be free from built-in directory services.
+It has been a scalability show-stopper for IRC and may not necessarily make a better impression in XMPP's pull discovery approach.
+Depending on such solutions may just backfire at a later time.
+Instead, external technologies like the web (pages like Newsfeeds to be found by search engines etc) and the mere proliferation of the uniform in e-mail signatures and elsewhere serve this purpose.

 I have installed a DNS tree according to my 1994 plan for well-known resources in the PSYC network (http://www.psyc.eu/94/dns.html).
 This allows for commands like "/join linux" to connect you to *the* standard linux place on the PSYC network no matter on which server it resides.
 Since we don't have clickable PSYC urls in web browsers yet, this is a parallel step into making PSYC networks easier to use.
 Current usage, unlike in the 94 draft, goes like this:

 A strategy that has been used by IRC networks etc. If you really just want any public server and don't care about all the implications, here's a way to go about it: Ask <countrycode>.server.psyc.eu for a server willing to host you.
 Example: psyc://us.server.psyc.eu